dusty-nv/jetson-inference/docs/pytorch-plants.md

 Epoch: [0][ 100/1307]	Time  0.801 ( 1.261)	Data  0.001 ( 0.048)	Loss 2.6449e+00 (8.4769e+00)	Acc@1  25.00 ( 10.40)	Acc@5  62.50 ( 37.00)
 ```

-See the [Training Statistics](pytorch-cat-dog.md#training-statistics) from the previous page for a description of the output above.
+See the [Training Metrics](pytorch-cat-dog.md#training-metrics) from the previous page for a description of the statistics from the output above.

 ### Model Accuracy